ansible/ansible-policy/README.md

 - `check_collection_policy` [yml](./examples/check_project/policies/check_collection.yml): Check if only authorized collections are used
 - `check_become_policy` [yml](./examples/check_project/policies/check_become.yml): check if `become: true` is used and check if only `trusted user` is used

-Ansible-gatekeeper transpile these policybooks into OPA policy automatically and evaluate the policies.
+ansible-policy transpile these policybooks into OPA policy automatically and evaluate the policies.

-See this [doc](./ansible_gatekeeper/policybook/README.md) about Policybook specification.
+See this [doc](./ansible_policy/policybook/README.md) about Policybook specification.

 ### 5. Configure policies

-A configuration for ansible-gatekeeper is something like the following.
+A configuration for ansible-policy is something like the following.

 ```ini
 [policy]